ivan935d04/NCTU_DL_2019/DL_HW1/Readme.md

 </p>

 In the training process, I select **lr = 1e-02** and **decay 0.96** in every 10 batch iteration.
 In the validation process, In every 100 epoch, I will evaluate the test error rate and test loss to ensure the loss and test rate have the decay trend.
-OverAll, I train 1000 epoch. batch size I select 8.
-Some experiment shows that if I didn't initialize Weight Matrix on (-0.1,0.1) or more small scope, it will crash the accuracy and stuck on the scope of 0.6 +-0.04 .
+Overall, I train 1000 epoch. the batch size I select 8.
+Some experiment shows that if I didn't initialize Weight Matrix on (-0.1,0.1) or more small scope, it will crash the accuracy and stuck on the scope of 0.6 +-0.04.

 #### 3.Look into the features.
 Please perform normalization for the Fare feature and compare the error rate with the original network.
 For normalization process, you may refer to https://en.wikipedia.org/wiki/Standard_score.
 Are there any other features that need to be normalized?
 Please answer in the report.